Skip to content

 Verify

-After creation, you can find both the Deployment and the linked Pod in the same namespace:
+After creation, you can find both the Deployment in the same namespace:

 kubectl get deployment nginx -n test